-M.Ed. and Initial Teaching License in Dual Language and Immersion
+M.Ed. and Initial Teaching License in Elementary Education with a focus on Dual Language and Immersion

 This two-year, graduate-level initial teaching license teacher preparation program will give you the experience, knowledge, and skills you need to teach in both dual language and immersion and single-language elementary school classrooms.